Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Main Results: Novel Non-Asymptotic Achievability Bounds

 \subsection{Novel Non-Asymptotic Achievability Bound for the GP Problem}

 This section presents with a novel non-asymptotic achievability bound for the GP problem, which is the dual of the WZ problem~\cite{Gupta10}.
-Our bound improves on both Theorems~\ref{thm:tan_gp} and~\ref{thm:ver_gp} and uses the same Channel-Simulation idea for the covering part.
-Recall the definitions of the sets $\calT_{\rmp}^{\GP}(\gamma_{\rmp})$, $\calT_{\rmc}^{\GP}(\gamma_{\rmc})$ and $\calT_{\rmg}^{\GP}(\Gamma)$ in \eqref{eqn:Tp_gp}, \eqref{eqn:Tc_gp} and \eqref{eqn:Tg_gp} respectively.
-In the following, $P_{USXY} \in\scP(\calU\times\calS\times\calX\times\calY)$ satisfying (i) the $\calS$-marginal of $P_{USXY}$ is $P_{S}$, (ii) $P_{Y|XS}=W$ and (iii) $U-(X,S)-Y$ forms a Markov chain is fixed.
-Note the encoding function $P_{X|US}$ is allowed to be stochastic but in the usual GP setting, it can be shown that the encoding function can be restricted to the set of deterministic function~\cite[Thm.\ 7.3]{elgamal}.
+Our bound improves on Verd\'u's non-asymptotic bound for GP coding~\cite[Thm.~3]{Ver12} and uses the same Channel-Simulation idea for the covering part.